Welcome to Year 2, Summer 2020

 W/B 28.06.20: Maths

-Congratulations to Cayde who has earned his second gold certificate in Year 2!
+Congratulations to Cayde who has earned his third gold certificate in Year 2!

 This week 11 children also received a bronze award; Rehaan, Theo, Yohan, Amber, Wojtek, Delphine, Catherine, Andrei, Nathan and Audrey.
 Great work Year 2!